 We take you through selecting the right equipment to mastering composition techniques.
 You can then start capturing stunning images of planes soaring through the sky!
 Use these links to jump to the section you want:

 The best photography equipment for aviation photography varies for each photographer.
-I can include and a long telephoto sports lens to capture crisp aircraft details from a distance.
+I can include a camera with a fast shutter speed and a long telephoto sports lens to capture crisp aircraft details from a distance.

 A sturdy tripod, remote shutter release, and camera filters can enhance your shots.
 They let you freeze high-speed action and best control lighting conditions.
 But I don’t find a tripod much use unless you want to photograph a time-lapse image at an airport.